grafana/k8s-monitoring-helm/charts/k8s-monitoring/README.md

 ## Breaking change announcements

+### **v0.12.0**

+  The component `loki.write.grafana_cloud_loki` has been renamed.
+  When forwarding logs to be sent to your logs service endpoint, please use `loki.process.logs_service` instead.
+  This component will deliver logs, no matter which protocol is used for your logs service.

 ### **v0.9.0**

   Additional metric tuning rules have been made available for all metric sources.
 This means the removal of the